replicatedhq/replicated-docs/docs/enterprise/updating-patching-with-kustomize.md

    Replace:
    * `APP_NAMESPACE` with the namespace on the cluster where the application is deployed.
    * `APP_SLUG` with the unique slug for the application.
    * `MY_KOTS_APP` with the name of the application.
+The `--dest` flag defaults to the current working directory, so specify this flag and value if you want to use another directory.
+For more information, see [download](/reference/kots-cli-download).

    You can copy these values from the dialog that appears when you click **Need to edit these files?
 Click here to learn how**.
-For more information about the `--dest` flag, see [download](/reference/kots-cli-download).

 1. Create a Kubernetes manifest YAML file and make any desired edits.